 What’s Been Done to Date

-PMI and major universities with project management programs have been struggling to adapt to these changes that demand a more flexible and adaptive project management approach:
+PMI and major universities with project management programs have been struggling to adapt to these changes that demand a more flexible and adaptive project management approach and progress has been somewhat slow:

 - For a long time, Agile wasn’t even recognized as a legitimate form of project management